ECE 4760: Laboratory 2

 - scans the keypad

-- places valid keypresses into a digit buffer
+- places valid keypresses into a digit buffer and triggers tone burst production

 - handles erase/start commands